mjalavado/PasswordManagerWebAppProject/README.md

 6. New Customer enters their master pin in the “Master PIN” input text box
 7. New Customer clicks the “Register” button

+Expected Result:
-Expected Result:  New Customer successfully created a new account for the Password Manager Web App and will be redirected to the login page.
+New Customer successfully created a new account for the Password Manager Web App and will be redirected to the login page.

 ## Use-Case #2 - Logging Into Web App
 Description:  Logging into their account for the Password Manager Web App

-<br /> App System:  Logging registered user into web app process
+App System:  Logging registered user into web app process

-<br /> Actor(s):  Registered User
+Actor(s):  Registered User

-<br /> Pre-existing Condition(s):
+Pre-existing Condition(s):
 * User has already registered an account for the web app
 * User has the welcome page of the web app open on a browser

-<br /> Scenario:
+Scenario:
 1. User clicks the “Log In” button at the top of the welcome page
 2. User is redirected to the login page
 3. User enters their correct username into the “Username” input text box
 4. User enters their correct password into the “Password” input text box
 5. User clicks the “Login” button on the page

+Expected Result:
-Expected Result:  User has been authenticated and authorized by the app and will be redirected to their main page with their password lists in the web app.
+User has been authenticated and authorized by the app and will be redirected to their main page with their password lists in the web app.

 ## Use-Case #3 - Adding New Password
 Description:  Adding a new password to the list

-<br /> App System:  Add new password process
+App System:  Add new password process

-<br /> Actor(s):  Logged in User
+Actor(s):  Logged in User

-<br /> Pre-existing Condition(s):
+Pre-existing Condition(s):
 *	User is logged in to the web app on a browser
 *	User has their main page with their password list displayed

-<br /> Scenario:
+Scenario:
 1. User clicks the “Add Password” button on the page
 2. User is redirected to the add password page
 3. User enters the correct name of the website into the “Site name/URL” input text box